Updated July 10, 2023

-Adverse selection happens when both parties to the transaction do not have equal knowledge.
+It happens when both parties to the transaction do not have equal knowledge.
 It puts one party to the transaction at an advantage with more relevant information and the other at a disadvantage.
-This situation leads to bad decision-making as one party has lesser knowledge, resulting in loss-making or a less profitable situation.
-This leads to a riskier marketplace as one party is at the gain and the other is a loss and ineffective price management.
+This situation leads to bad decision-making as one party has lesser knowledge, resulting in loss-making or less profit.
+This leads to a riskier marketplace as one party is at the gain, and the other is a loss and ineffective price management.
 It may even lead to market collapse.
-Adverse selection happens mostly in the insurance sector, where people in high-risk jobs and life take cover to protect them from risk.
+Adverse selection happens mostly in the insurance sector, where people in high-risk jobs and life take cover to protect themselves from risk.

 Causes of Adverse Selection

-Adverse selection is primarily caused by a lack of relevant knowledge and unequal information to both parties to the transaction.
+A lack of relevant knowledge and unequal information to both parties primarily causes adverse selection.
 When one party has more relevant information, it leads to biased decisions and disrupts the market.
 Examples of a few instances which cause adverse selection.

-- In the case of selling second-hand goods, the seller has more knowledge and information about the products/goods than the buyer, who may have very limited knowledge.
-Therefore, this is a case of adverse selection as both the parties to the transaction do not have equal knowledge.
+- When selling second-hand goods, the seller has more knowledge and information about the products/goods than the buyer, who may have limited knowledge.
+Therefore, this is a case of adverse selection as both parties to the transaction do not have equal knowledge.